raptor170/Piscripts/README.md

 SCRIPTS

-Unbound (has Piholes curl command built in if you havn't installed Pihole yet :))
+Unbound (has Piholes curl command built in if you havn't installed Pihole yet, and option to automatically switch upstream DNS in Pihole :))

 https://github.com/raptor170/Piscripts/blob/main/unbound.sh